[DRAFT] Where Things Went | Chapter 10 | Mansion

 First was the musty burnt smell of smoke that filled her nose and brought her view up to the top of the 7-story wonder.
 Seven furnace-like chimneys lined the roof of this Mansion.
 Yet, strangely, one chimney remained still, docile, unwilling to participate in the lofty affair.
 They spewed pungent clouds that swirled down to King as he entered the engraved double-doors and yanked them shut.
 The slamming of the doors caused the smoke to abandon their host and retreat across the stone lawn.
 It blew through the gates, carpeting the ground all around the Mansion.
 There it laid.

-Coughing into her arm and waving away the now overbearing aroma, Sleet sought permission to enter.
-She lightly rattled the gate here and there, whispering beyond to see if anyone was near to grant her wish.
-Stiff, unsettling figures emerged from the haze offering an unintentionally intimidating presence.
+Coughing into her arm and waving away the now overbearing aroma Sleet sought permission to enter.
+She lightly rattled the gate here and there.
+She whispering beyond to see if anyone was near to grant her wish.
+Strict, unsettling figures emerged from the haze offering an unintentionally intimidating presence.
 Masks of every sort caked with grime, grease, and mess slopped over their twitching heads.
 The Instrumentalist workers then shuffled away after identifying the disruptive girl.